MBTA to face distancing challenges should state begin to reopen

-BOSTON (WHDH) - Commuter concerns about how the MBTA will handle a sudden spike in ridership are cropping up across the Bay State as Governor Charlie Baker mulls beginning the state’s phased reopening process on Monday.
+BOSTON (WHDH) - Commuter concerns about how the MBTA will handle a sudden spike in ridership are cropping up across the Bay State as Gov. Charlie Baker plans to begin the state’s phased reopening process on Monday.

 Transportation officials said they are still working to find answers to those questions.